-NOTE: Due to the high number of UEI requests and SAM registrations, entity legal business name and address validations are taking longer than expected to process.
-Entities should start the UEI and SAM registration process as soon as possible.
-If entities have technical difficulties with the UEI validation or SAM registration process they should use the HELP feature on SAM.gov.
-SAM.gov will address service tickets in the order in which they are received and asks that entities not create multiple service tickets for the same request or technical issue.
-Additional entity validation resources can be found here: GSAFSD Tier 0 Knowledge Base - Validating your Entity.
+Due to the high demand of SAM registrations and UEI requests, entity legal business name and address validations are taking longer than expected to process.
+Entities should start the SAM and UEI registration process as soon as possible.
+If entities have technical difficulties with the SAM registration or UEI validation process they should utilize the HELP feature on SAM.gov.
+SAM.gov will work entity service tickets in the order in which they are received and asks that entities not create multiple service tickets for the same request or technical issue.
+Additional entity validation resources can be found here: GSAFSD Tier O Knowledge Base - Validating your Entity.